Aditya8821/ISS-Tracker/README.md

 This script helps to get the information about ISS that is revolving over the earth gravitational field.
 It helps us to know the names of onboarded crew inside it along with the current real time location in form of latitude and longitude.
 Then using that lat and long we have mapped that particular location in the map.

 - **JSON:**
-This JSOn module is used to decode a JSON document from a string that may have extraneous data at the end.
+This json module is used to decode a JSON document from a string that may have extraneous data at the end.

 - **Urllib.requests:**
 It offers a very simple interface, in the form of the urlopen function.
 This is capable of fetching URLs using a variety of different protocols.